michelle-miller/assistant-icp/install_101_on_310.md

     To get a workspace ID, go to the **Workspaces** tab of the tool, find the workspace you want to access programmatically, and then from the menu, choose **View details**.

 ## Next steps
-{: #next-steps}
+{: #install-101-on-310-next-steps}

 Use the {{site.data.keyword.conversationshort}} tool to build training data and a dialog that can be used by your assistant.

-- To learn more about the service first, read the [overview](index.html).
+- To learn more about the service first, read the [overview](/docs/services/assistant-icp/index.html).
-- To see how it works for yourself, follow the steps in the [getting started tutorial](getting-started.html).
+- To see how it works for yourself, follow the steps in the [getting started tutorial](/docs/services/assistant-icp/getting-started.html).